 - Be sure and ask about discounts when purchasing tickets.
 Many museums offer reduced prices for UNCW students, active or retired military personnel, seniors, and children and / or teenagers.

-- Additional “outdoor” museums, like the Arlie Gardens, the Bluethenthal Wildflower Preserve, and the New Hanover County Arboretum, are perfect destinations on a sunny day, and feature a wealth of living exhibits in the form of beautifully rich flora and fauna.
+- Additional “outdoor” museums, like the Airlie Gardens, the Bluethenthal Wildflower Preserve, and the New Hanover County Arboretum, are perfect destinations on a sunny day, and feature a wealth of living exhibits in the form of beautifully rich flora and fauna.

 - Be sure and check out the local events calendars before your trips to see if any special programs are on the agenda.
 Many local museums offer guided tours, special exhibits, and even hands-on activities to make a museum visit even more engaging.